Ullmann reaction

-The Ullmann reaction or Ullmann coupling is a coupling reaction between aryl halides.
-Traditionally this reaction is effected by copper, but palladium and nickel are also effective catalysts.
-The reaction is named after Fritz Ullmann.
+The Ullmann reaction or Ullmann coupling, named after Fritz Ullmann, couples two aryl or alkyl groups with the help of copper.
+The reaction was first reported by Ullmann and his student Bielecki in 1901.
+It has been later shown that palladium and nickel can also be effectively used.

+Aryl-Aryl bond formation is a fundamental tool in modern organic synthesis, with applications spanning natural product synthesis, pharmaceuticals, agrochemicals, and the development of commercial dyes and polyaromatics.
+With over a century of history, the Ullmann reaction has been one of the first to use a transition metal, primarily copper, in its higher oxidation states.
+Despite the significant implications of biaryl coupling in industries, the Ullmann reaction was plagued by a number of problems in its early development.
+However, in modern times the Ullmann reaction has revived interest due to several advantages of copper over other catalytic metals.

 Mechanism

-The mechanism of the Ullmann reaction is extensively studied.
-Complications arise because the reactions are often heterogeneous.
-With copper as the halide acceptor, organocopper intermediates are invoked.
+The reaction mechanism of the Ullmann reaction has been extensively studied.
+Electron spin resonance rules out a radical intermediate.
+This was confirmed in a set of experiments performed in 2008 by Hartwig and co-workers.
+The oxidative addition / reductive elimination sequence observed with palladium catalysts is unlikely for copper because copper(III) is rarely observed.
+The reaction likely involves the formation of an organocopper compound (RCuX) which reacts with the other aryl reactant in a nucleophilic aromatic substitution.
+Alternative mechanisms have been proposed such as σ-bond metathesis.
+The simplified mechanism shown below is generally accepted.

 Scope

+Fritz Ullmann and his student Bielecki were the first to report the reaction.
+This groundbreaking result was the first to show that a transition metal could help perform an aryl carbon-carbon bond formation.

 A typical example of classic Ullmann biaryl coupling is the conversion of ortho-chloronitrobenzene into 2,2'-dinitrobiphenyl with a copper - bronze alloy.

+The reaction has been applied to fairly elaborate substrates.

-The traditional version of the Ullmann reaction requires harsh reaction conditions, and the reaction has a reputation for erratic yields.
+The traditional version of the Ullmann reaction requires stoichiometric equivalents of copper, harsh reaction conditions, and the reaction has a reputation for erratic yields.
+The traditional Ullmann reaction thus had poor atom economy and produced toxic CuI.
 Because of these problems many improvements and alternative procedures have been introduced.

-The classical Ullmann reaction is limited to electron deficient aryl halides and requires harsh reaction conditions.
+The classical Ullmann reaction is limited to electron deficient aryl halides (hence the example of 2-nitrophenyl chloride above) and requires harsh reaction conditions.
 Modern variants of the Ullman reaction employing palladium and nickel have widened the substrate scope of the reaction and rendered reaction conditions more mild.
 Yields are generally still moderate, however.
 In organic synthesis this reaction is often replaced by palladium coupling reactions such as the Heck reaction, the Hiyama coupling, and the Sonogashira coupling.

 Biphenylenes had been obtained before with reasonable yields using 2,2-diiodobiphenyl or 2,2-diiodobiphenylonium ion as starting material.

 Closure of 5-membered rings is more facile, but larger rings have also been made using this approach.